 Pythia uses aggregation rather than game-theoretic or stochastic methods to calculate reputation.
 Reputation systems typically use either what Sabater and Sierra call "cognitive" or "game-theoretical" conceptual models.
-[24] Cognitive methods take into account the "mental states that lead [one agent] to trust another agent or assign a reputation."
+[23] Cognitive methods take into account the "mental states that lead [one agent] to trust another agent or assign a reputation."
 At present, Pythia does not use stochastic computation to any significant degree.
 Rather reputation scores are based upon the "weight of evidence" represented by the aggregated information in the database.

-Pythia's use of aggregate data is similar to that of Sierra.
-Sierra is the reference implementation of OpenPrivacy.org's Reputation Management System.
-[14] Sierra uses data called opinion objects, which are roughly comparable to the transactions in Pythia to calculate reputation.
-"OpenPrivacy's reputation management system can assemble a set of related opinions into a bias. ...
-Often, a bias may consist of opinions from multiple nyms."
-[15] Biases are similar by rule sets (see below) in the Pythia system.
+Pythia's use of aggregate data is similar to that of Sierra, the reference implementation of OpenPrivacy.org's Reputation Management System.
+[13] Sierra uses opinion objects, which are roughly comparable to the transactions in Pythia to calculate reputation.
+"OpenPrivacy's reputation management system can assemble a set of related opinions into a bias... often, a bias may consist of opinions from multiple nyms."[14]
+Biases are similar to Pythia rule sets (see below).
 Users are identified by multiple identifiers.
 Multiple identifiers (email addresses, URLs, phone numbers, etc.) can be associated with a single user.
 The identifiers are validated through mechanisms like email challenges.
 As discussed above, linking these identifiers is an important method for increasing the body of information available about any given user for a reputation calculation.
+In Pythia users choose whether to maintain their privacy by keeping identifiers separate or to increase their reputation by linking them together.